simon-an/angular-ts-basic-training/slides/angular/chapter6.md

 </details>

-## Exercise 6.2.2 safe.component subscribe to service and routeparam and get safe and its items
+### Exercise 6.2.2 safe-page.component subscribe to service and routeparam and get safe and its items

 <details><summary>safe-page.component.ts</summary>